 - Umesh Vaidya, associate professor, won an NSF CAREER Award to promote efficiency in networked systems using ergodic theory of dynamic systems

-- Aditya Ramamoorthy, associate professor, won an NSF CAREER Award to work with readouts in Atomic Force Microscopy using coding theory.
+- Aditya Ramamoorthy, professor, won an NSF CAREER Award to work with readouts in Atomic Force Microscopy using coding theory.

 Related Graduate Research Areas